stevehenderson/GoogleTango_AugmentedRealityTest_MotionCapture/README.md

-# https-github.com-stevehenderson-TangoAugmentedRealityTest2
-A test application forAugmented Reality and Google Tango Motion Tracking (Jave)
+A *FAILED* test application for Augmented Reality and Google Tango Motion Tracking (Jave)

+I started witht he Tango Motion Capture demo and tried to add a caemra image to the background.
+I was not successful.

+This code creates an OpenGL scene with a transparent background.
+But the background image from the camera is coming across black.

+I think it has to do with my layouts.